LiuYuancheng/Py-Code-Obfuscator/README.md

 ### Project Design

-This section will combine with the contents in the precious background knowledge section to introduce the steps and technique applied in the obfuscation.
+This section integrates with the background knowledge to elucidate the steps and techniques applied in the obfuscation process.

-**Design of Encoding and Decoding**
+##### Design of Encoding and Decoding

-As shown in the introduction program work flow diagram, the python source code file/string section will be encode with below steps, the python source code string will be encoded with the several steps to bytes data.
-Then wrapper with the decode header, to execute the byte, the wrapper will use the decode header to convert the bytes to string then pass in the python dynamic string code execution function `exec()` to run the code.
-The encode steps is shown below :
+As depicted in the program workflow diagram provided in the introduction, the Python source code section undergoes encoding through a series of steps to convert the Python source code string into bytes data.
+Subsequently, it is encapsulated with a decode header.
+To execute the bytes data, the decode header is utilized to convert the bytes back into a string, which is then passed into the Python dynamic code execution function `exec()` for code execution.
+The encoding steps are outlined below:

 ```mermaid
 flowchart TD